hevrard/opencl-target/README.md

 having its value set as an empty string: any device will match, so the first device encountered will be used.

-See also the included `main.c` and `Makefile` for a minimal example.

 ## Where to get the version strings

 You can use the `clinfo` tool to get an overview of the OpenCL platform